-PREREQUISITE: 10-12 grade, advanced or beginning music level; and instructor approval
+PREREQUISITE: 10-12 grade, advanced or beginning music level; and instructor

 Music Theory is a class designed for all music students who wish to enhance their music performance capabilities by studying music theory and appreciation.
 This course is catered to the incoming level of the student, and instruction will be introductory for beginners, and more in depth for the advanced level music student.
-The six historical musical time periods of western music will be discussed in detail, as well as basic music theory concepts.
-Major composers studied will be Bach, Handel, Mozart, and Beethoven.
 The class can be repeated and taken to advanced levels for those wishing to participate in music in college or perhaps major in music.
-Concepts studied will include intervals, scales, chord spelling, harmonic progressions, inversions, transposition, rhythmic and melodic diction, keyboard skills and sight singing.
+Concepts studied will include intervals, scales, chord spelling, harmonic progressions, inversions, transposition, rhythmic and melodic diction, keyboard skills and composition skills.